FifthTry/ft-cli/README.md

-# `ft-sync`: CLI to Sync FifthTry Content Locally
+# `ft-cli`: CLI to Sync FifthTry Content Locally

-`ft-sync` is an open source utility to sync content hosted on FifthTry.com with local folder.
+`ft-cli` is an open source utility to sync content hosted on FifthTry.com with local folder.
 It can be used to sync content stored in github to be uploaded to FifthTry, or for FifthTry content to be synced with Dropbox etc.